drclaw1394/perl-template-plex/README.md

 Creates a new instance of a template, loaded from a scalar, file path or an existing file handle.

-**Multi Argument Version**

-If 2 or more arguments are provided, the template is loaded and prepared and returned.
-The returned template can be rendered by calling the `render` method on it.

-**Single  Argument Version**

-If only the first argument is supplied, the template is loaded, prepared, and rendered immediately.
-The rendered text is returned.
-This is useful when using sub templates, as the variables and options are already available from the top level template.

-The arguments are detailed below:

 - `$path`

     This is a required argument.

     If `$path` is a string, it is treated as a file path to a template file.
-The file is opened and slurped with the content being used as the template
+The file is opened and slurped with the content being used as the template.

-    If `$path` is filehandle, or GLOB ref, it is slurped with the content being used as the template.
+    If `$path` is a filehandle, or GLOB ref, it is slurped with the content being used as the template.
 Can be used to read template stored in `__DATA__` for example